NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 :ref:`geoips describe package <geoips_describe_package>`

-``describe package`` is a describe sub-command which retrieves information specific to a GeoIPS Package.
-Information included when calling this command is:
+``describe package`` is a sub-command of describe.
+It returns the following information about a Package:

     * Docstring
     * Family Name